-- 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
+- 5.4 Our first aid boxes are kept in the following places: Art Department, Gym, Hall, Kitchen, Nursery (several kits), Reception class, PE Department office, Sports Field Container, School Office, First Aid room, Junior block upstairs and downstairs, Science Department Prep room, and each of the three science classrooms, astro fence, Senior Building under stairs, DT room, Site Support Office - 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
 For further information please see our Prevention and Control of Communicable and Infectious Diseases Procedures. - 5.6 First aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl or nitrile gloves, using suitable eye protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation and wash hands before and after every procedure.
 They also ensure that any waste products are disposed of in a yellow clinical waste bag or box in line with procedures in 5.5. - 5.7 We ensure that any third party lettings or providers, including transport, have adequate first aid provision which complies with our standards.
 For example, visiting sports clubs or schools. - 5.8 We ensure that any third party contractors, including catering and cleaning, working with us are aware of our policy and procedures.